Pouliquen-Vitelotte-pommes-de-terre-coupée

 A family farm, typical of northern Brittany

-In 2023, Romain planted 1.5 hectares of vitelotte and 2 hectares of spleen on his farm, which covers a total of almost 130 hectares.
+In 2023, Romain planted 1.5 hectares of vitelotte and 2 hectares of Ratte potato on his farm, which covers a total of almost 130 hectares.
 The rest of his farmland is used to grow other varieties of potato, as well as maize and cereals, some of which are used to feed his herd of 85 dairy cows.
 To help him in his work, he has taken on Thomas, a 22-year-old local lad who worked with him on a number of work placements during his studies.
 At the beginning of the year, another young employee will join the team.
 Two budding farmers who will be able to learn, alongside Romain, the techniques that will enable them to grow beautiful rate and vitelotte potatoes.

 Pouliquen-Vitelotte-producteur-pommes-de-terre-Romain-Larvor-29